EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

   EndStunPause
   ```
 - Simulate mode is illegal and should only be used to test routes, which will pause every other frame without doing the actual pause inputs.
-- Input mode is legal, it is actually [AutoInput](#autoinput-startautoinput-endautoinput-skipautoinput) but with predefined pause inputs and cycle length.
+- Input mode is legal, it is actually [AutoInput](#autoinput-startautoinput-endautoinput-skipinput) but with predefined pause inputs and cycle length.

   e.g.
   ```
   StunPause, Input
   1,R,X
-  SkipAutoInput
+  SkipInput
   3
   1,R,X
   4,R,J